mautic/user-documentation/docs/users_roles/managing_users.rst

 3. Fill in the appropriate fields for your User:

-   * **First name** and **Last name** - Your User’s first and last name.
+   * **First name** and **Last name** - Your User's first and last name.

-   * **Roles** are assigned based on permissions you grant.
+   * **Roles** assigned based on permissions you grant.

-   * **Signature** is only necessary if you’re using the Mailer is owner feature in Mautic.
+   * **Signature** is only necessary if you're using the Mailer is owner feature in Mautic.

-   * **Position (optional)** - Your User’s job title.
+   * **Position - optional** - Your User's job title.

    * **Username, Email, Password** are the login credentials.
 If a User forgets their password, they can use the Forgot password link, but you can manually change their password here.

 .. note::

-    Passwords must be at least six (6) characters in length.
+    Passwords must be at least six characters in length.
 Ensure that you use a combination of upper and lower case alphabets, special characters, and numbers.

-* **Time zone** - Set the User’s time zone, or use the default.
-Adding the User’s time zone enables them to account for time zone differences for Email scheduling and other features.
+* **Time zone** - Set the User's time zone, or use the default.
+Adding the User's time zone enables them to account for time zone differences for Email scheduling and other features.

 * **Language** - Select a language for each User, to improve their experience in Mautic.

 Notify your Users that their accounts have been created.
-Mautic doesn’t send an Email notifying Users of their login information.
+Mautic doesn't send an Email notifying Users of their login information.
 Manually informing them is necessary.